alien4cloud/alien4cloud.github.io/documentation/tosca_ref/tosca_concepts.markdown

 weight: 400
 ---

-TOSCA specification allows users to speciy a cloud application's topology by defining a set of nodes that are connected to other using relationships.
+TOSCA specification allows users to specify a cloud application's topology by defining a set of nodes that are connected to other using relationships.

 The goal of the TOSCA specification is to focus on a good meta-definition of cloud applications and their components and focus on the following goals: